• Home

 Author: Rebekah Carter

-If there’s one thing about your loving pet you could probably live without, it’s likely to be the horrific smell emanating from their kitty litter box after each bathroom visit.
-While there are certain kinds of litters and litter box/trays that can help to minimize the smell, it’s fair to say some kitties have more of an odor.
+If there’s one thing about your loving pet that you could probably live without, it’s likely to be the horrific smell emanating from their kitty litter box after each bathroom visit.

 Best Cat Food For Smelly Poop

-When your entire home smells of cat poop horrific every time your cat needs to visit the bathroom, this is usually a sign you should be looking into different kinds of cat food.
-Certain dietary factors can have a huge impact on your cat’s faeces smell.
-So, which are the best cat foods for smelly poop?
+When your entire home smells of very stinky cat poop every time your cat needs to visit the bathroom, this is usually a sign you should be looking into different kinds of cat food.

 Best Cat Food For Smelly Poop